harrisonahn1129/combined_AI_assistant/README.md

 - **Simple input interface**: Single input field for sending queries to both models at once
 - **Improved response display**: Loading messages are replaced with responses when received
 - **Response formatting**: Automatic cleaning of special formatting (LaTeX, markdown) for easier reading
+- **Conversation history**: SQLite database integration for storing and retrieving past conversations
+- **History viewer**: UI for browsing, viewing, and loading previous conversations
 - **Export functionality**: Export conversation history to JSON files
-- **API key management**: Configure API keys for both services through the settings menu
+- **Direct API access**: Configure API keys directly from the main menu bar
+- **Enhanced security**: API keys are stored only in memory for improved security

 ## Technical Implementation